 Pomorski concludes by expressing one view on what makes these towns so desirable right now.
 To him, these projects represent an escape to simpler times, where things were a bit simpler.
 Life is better as a kid, he explains, and these new developments capture that ease and simplicity for adults of every age.

-This article can be found in the September issue of Discovery magazine.
+This article can be found in the September issue of Departures magazine.